shun60s/chainer-examples-wavenet-clone/README.md

 ## Samples

-In the samples folder, there are original and generated wav files, and a model file (a snapshot).
+In the samples folder, there are original and generated wav files, and model file (a snapshot).
 Suffix of snapshot_iter shows iteration number.
 Original wav are some wav of Pannous, english digits.
 (Please see reference link.)
 When you generate using this model file,